seantpurdy/webstream_assignment/readme.txt

 3- In a browser navigate to http://127.0.0.1:3000/geoLocation/ranking -Should see the response with the top 5

+To stop:
+1- in terminal where running just ctrl+c
+2- if prompted enter y to 'Terminate batch job'

 To run tests:
 1- Run command: npm test